jezzsantos/ServiceStack.Webhooks.Azure/README.md

 }
 ```

-Then, in the 'Azure Cloud Service' project that you have created for your service, edit the properties of the role you have for your web service.
+Then, in the configuration of your WebRole or Stateless Service, edit the properties of the role you have for your web service:

-Go to the 'Settings' tab and add the following settings:

 * (ConnectionString) **AzureTableSubscriptionStore.ConnectionString** - The Azure Storage account connection string for your table.
 Default: UseDevelopmentStorage=true
 * (string) **AzureTableSubscriptionStore.SubscriptionsTable.Name** - The name of the storage table where subscriptions are stored.
 Default: webhooksubscriptions